 What was the application process like?

-What experience have you gained here?
+What experience have you gained?

 Since starting at Lubbock Fine, I have learnt a lot about accountancy.
-Within the first six months of working, I was beginning to ‘senior’ on smaller accounts jobs.
-I didn’t have a background in accountancy before joining and therefore I learned a huge amount and made great strides in a short space of time.
+Within the first six months of working, I was beginning to “senior” on smaller accounts jobs.
+I didn’t have a background in accountancy before joining and I therefore learnt a huge amount and made great strides in a short space of time.
 Since then, I have expanded my experience by completing accounts for different types of clients in a range of industries, using different accounting frameworks.
 The firm works across a variety of sectors with a range of clients which has given me exposure to many different areas of work.
 This has helped me to acquire many different skills.

 What type of training have you had?

 As well as studying at college for the ACA exams, I receive in-house training, where we look at specific areas of accountancy or auditing in detail, and learn about the approach we should be taking to each job.
 I am assigned a mentor, who I meet with on a monthly basis to discuss my progress throughout my training contract.
-Together with my fellow graduates, this system provides us with further support as we progress through our exams.

 How do you rate the work/life balance?

 The work life balance here is great.
 Whilst there is an emphasis on completing work to the highest standard, everyone realises that we also need time to relax and have fun outside of work.
-We have a varied programme of social events, notably our Christmas party, our annual ‘away-day’ and bi-annual charity quizzes.
+We have a varied programme of social events, notably our Christmas party, our annual “away-day” and bi-annual charity quizzes.
 As well as this, we have fun department socials to get to know everyone and do a bit of team-building.